knightjimr/rms/docs/scriptbasics.rst

     #### index file -
     samtools index <file>

-or, if your system has the module software, you can just put "module samtools-1.2" in the environment section, and it will get loaded before the lines of the "index" script execute.
+or, if your system has the module software, you can just put "module load samtools/1.2" in the environment section, and it will get loaded before the lines of the "index" script execute.

 Environment sections are also used for Python, Perl or R scripts.
 When RMS creates an executable command, it